-What are the duties of a quantity surveyor … well, a quantity surveyor can wear many different hats during the construction of a project.
-The term “quantity surveyor” is like an umbrella phrase that covers many different duties that they may conduct over the course of the job.
+What are the duties of a quantity surveyor … well, a quantity surveyor can wear many hats during the construction of a project.
+The term “quantity surveyor” is like an umbrella phrase that covers many duties that they may conduct over the course of the job.

 If you want to know a little more about what a quantity surveyor is then please go back and read my last blog post explaining this question.